primer/view_components/docs/content/components/tabcontainer.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

 Use TabContainer to create tabbed content with keyboard support.
+This component does not add any styles.
+It only provides the tab functionality.
+If you want styled Tabs you can look at [TabNav](/components/tabnav).

 This component requires javascript.

 ## Examples